 Yep, that might happen on occasion, but is not the norm.
 Online travel booking sites will occasionally offer rooms at a lower rate, to generate sales.
 In doing this they are reducing their own commission, to compete against other online travel booking sites.
 When this happens, they may offer the lower rate on 1 room, 5 rooms, etc, and the rate may be a temporary sale.
 And the terms are normally more strict – buy now, pay now, non-refundable – whereas a room block rate, though occasionally it may be a few dollars more, typically offers better terms.

 What happens when your guest books a room outside of your resort room block?
 Those rooms will not count towards the concessions that are offered from your resort (free ceremony or free event hours).

 What are the risks of booking a destination wedding room block?

 The biggest risk is financial, of course.
 Since you’re personally contracting the room block, you are ultimately responsible for the fulfillment of the rooms in the block.
 You’ll want to carefully watch all the important contract dates – initial deposit, guest deposits, drop date (if you can get one), final payment dates, etc.

 Having a destination wedding travel planner, like us here at Yellow Umbrella Events, is crucial to the destination wedding room block process.
-It can save you time, a lot of effort, and even money!
-We’ve been doing this (facilitating international room block contacts) for years and we can help you fully understand and navigate all the ins and outs of your resort’s wedding room block.
+It can save you time and a lot of effort!
+We’ve been doing this (facilitating international room block contacts) for many years and have managed literally hundreds of contracted room block groups.
+We can help you fully understand and navigate all the ins and outs of your particular resort’s wedding room block.
 And we carefully monitor all your important contract dates for you and work one on one with all your guests to help them through the booking process.
-We’re happy to help you through the entire process – we’ll even request and prepare your room block contracts for you, even if you’re not a wedding planning client of ours!
+We’re happy to help you through the entire process.
 Just give us a call and we’ll take care of you.